Dear reader of ADxS.org, please excuse the disruption.

 It can be taken as a single daily dose in the morning or in two equal doses in the morning and late afternoon/early evening.
 A single evening dose resulted in reduced side effects with reduced efficacy40

-The total daily dose for children and adolescents should not exceed 1.8 mg/kg, but not more than 100 mg per day.40 A meta-study reports an increase in the effect of ATX up to a dose of 1.4 mg/kg, after which a plateau occurs48
+The total daily dose for children and adolescents should not exceed 1.8 mg/kg, but not more than 100 mg per day.40 A meta-analysis reports an increase in the effect of ATX up to a dose of 1.4 mg/kg, after which a plateau occurs48

 Factors influencing the pharmacokinetics of atomoxetine are discussed:47